How to Treat a Poison Ivy Rash

 Today, we consider these the best ways to relieve a poison ivy rash:

-• Soaking in a cool bath helps relieve poison ivy rash, especially combined with a baking soda solution.
+• Soaking in a cool bath helps relieve poison ivy rash, especially when combined with a baking soda solution.

 • Another home remedy for poison ivy rashes—as well as most other itches—is a tepid oatmeal bath.
-Put a cup or two of rolled oats into a piece of cheesecloth or into the cut-off leg of an old pair of pantyhose, tie it loosely, and set it under the faucet as you draw a tepid bath.
+Put a cup or two of rolled oats into a piece of cheesecloth or the cut-off leg of an old pair of pantyhose, tie it loosely, and set it under the faucet as you draw a tepid bath.
 Let the oats soak for a while in the water, periodically squeezing the stocking-bag to release the liquid, As you soak in the tub, rub the bag of oats over your skin like a bar of soap to increase the soothing effect.

 poison-ivy-prevention-wash-hands.jpg